Klayman v. Obama: District court ruling

 In his analysis, Leon rejected the government's argument that the plaintiffs did not have standing to challenge the bulk telephony metadata program.
 Instead, their fear of being surveilled was not merely speculative.
 Therefore, the plaintiffs had a substantial likelihood of success on their Fourth Amendment arguments.
-This was supported by a leaked FISC order stating that Verizon had been ordered to provide customer communication data and business records on a regular basis.
+This was supported by a leaked FISC document stating that Verizon had been ordered to provide customer communication data and business records on a regular basis.
 Thus, the NSA surveillance constituted a search of each person's data. which in turn required a warrant per the Fourth Amendment.

 Although Leon did not find any evidence that plaintiffs' data in particular was being analyzed, he declared that he had reason to believe that everyone's metadata was being analyzed due to the NSA's own descriptions of its programs.
 In Leon's words, "Because the Government can use daily metadata collection to engage in repetitive, surreptitious surveillance of a citizen's private goings on, the NSA database implicates the Fourth Amendment each time a government official monitors it."
 Thus, the NSA surveillance program was declared unconstitutional.

 Leon dismissed some portions of Klayman's complaints due to lack of evidence or standing, including allegations of the surveillance of foreign nationals via the PRISM program, while the particular NSA program at issue had been discontinued in 2011 so its legality did not need to be addressed.
+While his ruling deemed NSA telecommunications surveillance to be substantially illegal, Leon stayed the ruling and gave the government six months to appeal.

+Subsequent developments

 On the ruling, The Washington Post noted: "NSA officials... now stand accused of presiding over a program whose capabilities were deemed by the judge to be 'Orwellian' and likely illegal."
 Edward Snowden issued a statement in response to the ruling, saying in part:

 I acted on my belief that the NSA's mass surveillance programs would not withstand a constitutional challenge, and that the American public deserved a chance to see these issues determined by open courts.
 Today, a secret program authorized by a secret court was, when exposed to the light of day, found to violate Americans' rights.
-It is the first of many.While his ruling deemed NSA telecommunications surveillance to be substantially illegal, Leon stayed the ruling and gave the government six months to appeal.
+It is the first of many.The government exercised Leon's invitation to appeal.

-Subsequent developments

-The government exercised Leon's invitation to appeal.
 On November 20, 2015, the D.C.
 Circuit Court of Appeals issued a short memorandum opinion that vacated Leon's ruling and held that the plaintiffs failed to meet the heightened burden of proof regarding the standing required for an injunction against a government program.
 This resulted in the case being remanded back to the District Court for further proceedings in which the matter of the plaintiffs' standing would be discussed further.
 In 2017, Leon dismissed the suit because Klayman and his co-plaintiffs had failed to demonstrate the actual harm necessary to achieve standing.